 According to the Pet Poison Helpline, marigolds might irritate your dog, but they are essentially non-toxic.

-If your dog plays in your bed of marigolds (naughty, naughty), it might cause some skin irritation.
-You may notice redness or irritation bumps on the skin developing shortly after exposure.
+If your dog plays in your bed of marigolds, it might cause skin irritation.
+You may notice redness or irritation bumps developing on the skin shortly after exposure.

-If your dog gobbles up a marigold, they might feel queasy after a few minutes.
+If your dog gobbles up a marigold, they might feel queasy after a while.
 In rare cases, it could cause vomiting or diarrhea, especially if you have a sensitive pup.

 Marigold Flower vs. Extract

-Pregnant pooches should never take calendula oil because it can cause uterine contractions.
-Additionally, because the marigold is part of the Aster family, calendula oil can even irritate their skin, too.
+However, pregnant dogs should never take calendula oil because it might cause uterine contractions.
+Also, since the marigold is part of the aster family, calendula oil can irritate their skin.